0

 Your Cart

 Do you Want to Know all about Yarn Weight?
-A guide to Gauge, Substitution, and More
+Gauge, Substitution,…

 Understanding yarn weight is a crucial part of your knitting journey.
-In this guide, I will delve into the intricacies of yarn weight and answer some of your most pressing questions.
+In this guide, I will delve into its intricacies and answer some of your most pressing questions.

 What exactly is yarn weight?